Join In

 What Is the Origin of the Saying "Skeleton in the Cupboard"?

 Meaning to have hidden away a shameful or embarrassing secret, the term skeleton in the cupboard originates from the legalisation of human body dissections.
-Grave diggers would present corpses to doctors to dissect and, because of the controversy, the doctors would hide away their secrets in a locked cupboard.Table of Contents
+Grave diggers would present corpses to doctors to dissect and, because of the controversy, the doctors would hide away their secrets in a locked cupboard.Examples of Use:

 - Every family has a skeleton in their cupboard.
 Ours is Uncle John.